-You may feel right now that women have sky high expectations of dating.
-From my work coaching thousands of men and women as a London dating coach I’m not going to disagree.
-Yes I regularly meet women who –
+You may feel right now that women have sky-high expectations of dating.
+From my work coaching thousands of men and women as a London dating coach, I’m not going to disagree.
+Yes, I regularly meet women who –

-That is he was the ‘right man for her he would be confident enough to…’ come swashbuckling up to her with no care for social convention or the #metoo movement.
+That is he was the ‘right man for her he would be confident enough to…’ come swashbuckling up to her with no care for a social convention or the #metoo movement.

 Think if there’s no immediate spark that the date is DOA.
 It’s interesting to know I hear far more men wanting to ‘give things a chance’.

 However, I know that it’s not just women struggling with the gap between her high expectations of dating (generated probably from the fairytale PR love gets), and it’s 2019 reality.

 And rather than consternating over whose ‘fault’ it is that modern dating sometimes feels sucky, I think it’s far more powerful to not think of dating divisively and come back to HOW CAN WE UNDERSTAND ONE ANOTHER AS PEOPLE BETTER.